cjdbarlow/Part-One/cardiac_cycle.md

 * The **end of the T wave** is visible on the ECG as ventricular repolarisation occurs

 ###Rapid Ventricular Filling
 As the ventricle relaxes and the atria fills, a point is reached where atrial pressure exceeds ventricular pressure.

+During rapid ventricular filling:
-At this point the **AV valves open** and ventricular filling occurs.
-During early ventricular diastole the ventricle is **still relaxing** and so the **pressure gradient is maintained** and rapid filling occurs.
+* The **AV valves open** and ventricular filling occurs
+This occurs when atrial pressure exceeds ventricular pressure.During early ventricular diastole the ventricle is **still relaxing** and so the **pressure gradient is maintained** and rapid filling occurs.
 Most of ventricular filling occurs in this phase.

 * **Arterial pressure is falling**
 * The **y descent** occurs when the AV valves open, causing a rapid drop in CVP as the ventricles fill